katsuroo/react-native-share-a-sale/README.md

 ##### status: alpha

 ##### done:
-- iOS implementation for track purchases
+- iOS & Android implementation for track purchases

 ##### todos:
-- implement the rest of iOS methods
+- implement the rest of the methods
-- android implementation

 ## Getting started